adamfairholm/PyroStreams-Multiple-Relationships/readme.md

-# PyroStreams Multiple Relationships Field Type
+# PyroStreams Multiple Relationships Field Type 1.3

-Formerly a part of PyroStreams, the multiple relationships field type allows you to relate multiple entries to a single entry.
+The multiple relationships field type allows you to relate multiple entries to a single entry.

+## Compatibility

+This field type is compatible with PyroCMS 2.1.x versions.

 ## Installation